vfillis/mental-health-stories/Weekly charts/README.md

 So far, I have looked at the following issues:

-- inappropriate Out of Area Placements in mental health services
+- Inappropriate Out of Area Placements in mental health services
-- waiting times for referrals with eating disorder issues for those aged 0-18
+- Waiting times for referrals with eating disorder issues for those aged 0-18
+- The recruitment of new nursing staff in mental health services
+- Rising detentions under the Mental Health Act